fubicales2016/fogbowcloud.org/content/pages/manager-cli.md

 section: usage
 index: 0

-Manager command line interface
+Manager CLI
 ==========

-Manager command line interface is the service used to execute functions in the system.
-It allows user to get information about federation members, resources provided by fogbow and create requests to manage instances.
+The Manager CLI is a command line interface with the fogbow manager.
+It makes it easier for fogbow users to create HTTP requests to the manager OCCI API.
+Through the Manager CLI, users are able to get information about federation members, to create instance requests and to manage the lifecycle of those requests.

-### Summary
-* Member Operations
-* Resources Operations
-* Token Operations
-* Request Operations
-* Instance Operations

-### 1 - Member Operations.
+### Member operations (```member```)

-Return all federation members.

-#### 1.1 - List Federation members
+#### List Federation members

 Get all federation members.

-* member (Required)
-* --url (Required) : Endpoint
 * --get (Required)
+* --url (Optional; Default: http://localhost:8182): OCCI endpoint

 Example :
 ```bash